 But A LOT.

 You can do nothing else in a room but have a fabulous centerpiece and the room will feel like it’s totally decorated for the season.

-Most of my centerpiece ideas are made using the same materials, but in different ways.
+Centerpieces are really fun to make and super easy to do.
+Most of my dining room table decor ideas are made using the same materials but in different ways.